arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/1_structs.md

 The replication factor used for every new collection in the graph.

 @RESTSTRUCT{writeConcern,graph_representation,integer,optional,}
+Default write concern for new collections in the graph.
-how many copies of each shard are required to be in sync on the different DBServers for every new collection in the graph.
+It determines how many copies of each shard are required to be in sync on the different DBServers.
 If there are less then these many copies in the cluster a shard will refuse to write.
 Writes to shards with enough up-to-date copies will succeed at the same time however.
-The value of *writeConcern* can not be larger than *replicationFactor*.
+The value of *writeConcern* can not be larger than *replicationFactor*. _(cluster only)_

 @RESTSTRUCT{isSmart,graph_representation,boolean,required,}
 Flag if the graph is a SmartGraph (Enterprise Edition only) or not.